 WHY YOU SHOULD VISIT JUNE LAKE

 First, why should you visit June Lake?
-It’s near Mammoth Lakes and a lot of people overlook it which I get – Mammoth Lakes is a lot of fun and pretty darn stunning as well.
+It’s near Mammoth Lakes and Lee Vinning, and a lot of people overlook it which I get – Mammoth Lakes is a lot of fun and pretty darn stunning as well.
 But, it’s bigger, attracts more people (ew, people!) and at the end of the day, isn’t June Lake and shouldn’t be clumped together with the little mountain town.

 Above all, June Lake is beautiful.
 It’s sometimes referred to the “Switzerland of California” and I can see why.
 June Lake is a small village nestled within the mountains so no matter where you look, you’ll see the majestic Carson’s Peak towering above you.

 As you can imagine, the hiking trails here are some of the best hiking trails in the Sierra Nevada Mountains.
 From easy ones that take twenty minutes and offer a view (Yost Trail!) to steep 3-mile hikes for you pros (Fern Lake!), there’s nothing short of amazing ways to walk among nature around June Lake Loop.

 The town is small, but has hidden gems.
 From a fantastic brewery, a Hawaiian food truck, a modern cafe, a historic camp… there are so many corners that will delight you in June Lake.
 It’s a small town but it’s not without charm!
 Plus, the locals are really nice.
 Come for summer fun, cozy winters or – like what we choose – fantastic fall foliage (like my alliteration there?)
 There are plenty of aspens and other trees that pop bright colors during the fall season here, making June Lake Loop one of the best places to find fall foliage in California.